EmilieBrazeau/csi3540_vb_camp_site/README.md

 - Start the PHP server by running the command `php -S localhost:8000`.
 - Open your web browser and go to `http://localhost:8000/public/index.php`.
 - You should see the login page.
 - Log in with existing credentials (from seed) or register.
-Use username: `admin`, password: `admin` to access admin view.
+Use username: `admin`, password: `admin` to access admin view, or username: `justin.tang@gmail.com`, password: `JustinTang` to access user view.
+This specific user is already registered to camp 1 from `seed.sql` but can be registered in camp 2!

+-**Make sure to follow email format.
+If nothing happens when you press register, it is most likely because of input format**

 ## Demo
 **I filmed a [demo](/docs/LISTENtoME.mp4) in case you have trouble running the code.**